PEP 725 – Specifying external dependencies in pyproject.toml

 , it is a key whose value is an array of strings.
 Each

-string represents a dependency of the project and MUST be formatted as either a
+string represents a dependency of the project and MUST be formatted as a valid

 For optional-dependencies